iCHAIT/awesome-macOS/README.md

 - [WWDC](https://github.com/insidegui/WWDC) - The WWDC app. ![Open-Source Software][OSS Icon]
 - [Zsh](http://www.zsh.org/) -  A powerful command line shell. ![Open-Source Software][OSS Icon]

+### Design

+- [Sketch](http://bohemiancoding.com/sketch/) - An awesome vector editor like Adobe Illustrator.
+Sketch gives you the power, flexibility and speed you always wanted in a lightweight and easy-to-use package.
+Finally you can focus on what you do best: Design.

+- [PaintCode](http://www.paintcodeapp.com) - A powerful tool to turn your vector drawings into code.

 ### Editors